kjameer0/sample-backend-assessment/README.md

    1. `npm i`
    2. `npm run setup`
    3. `npm run start`
-3. you should be able to open postman see 'In Pursuit of Accelerator 2' when you make a GET request to [http://localhost:3001](http://localhost:3001)
+3. you should be able to open Postman see 'In Pursuit of Accelerator 2' when you make a GET request to [http://localhost:3001](http://localhost:3001)

 ### Backend assessment instructions